BSoDium/BSoDium/README.md

 ### Hey there 👋
 <p>
-📖  I'm a computer science student at ENSEEIHT, mostly interested in 3D rendering, computer graphics and physics simulations.
+  📖  I'm a computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, mostly interested in 3D rendering, computer graphics and physics simulations.
 Most of my projects are published as public, feel free to check out my pins 😁
 </p>
 <p>
 🚀  Currently working on the <a href="https://github.com/7map/7map">7map</a> project, drop a star if you want to keep track of our work / contribute with some ideas.